|

 with a

-eaten at all!!
+knife and fork.
 This is not so much at a fast food place such as McDonalds,

 but more you would see this at a fancier restaurant that serves burgers.

-The famous barbecue Many
+The barbecue

-ranges from mild to very hot.
+barbecue to be slow cooked meat with usually a BBQ sauce.
 The meat usually cooked is pork such as ribs

 or shoulder or chicken or beef.
 The barbecue purists tend shun gas in favor

-of charcoal.
+of charcoal. |

 A